10 Shockingly Common Dog Dangers in Your Own Backyard

 Are you sure your backyard is perfectly safe for your pooch?
 Fix these every day, surprising dangers and turn your yard from a doggie hazard to haven.

+Snakes and hawks aren't the only threats to your pet.
 The prettiest parts of your garden could be the most dangerous to your dog.
 Many common types of flowers, like autumn crocus and foxglove, are toxic to animals, leading to vomiting, diarrhea, seizures, or even death.
 Azaleas can even cause blindness.
 Browse through the ASPCA’s full list of plants that are toxic to dogs to see if your garden poses a threat.

 Yes, even the thing installed specifically to keep your dog safe can lead to injuries.
 If your pooch tries to squeeze through gaps or dig under the fence, it could not only escape, but also get splinters and cuts in the process.
 Line the bottom of the fence with chicken wire or mesh fencing at least six inches deep to prevent any getaways.
 Here are 50 other secrets your pet wishes he could tell you.

 Fetching a stick is all fun and games—until your dog swallows parts of the wood.
 Splinters can get stuck in its mouth and esophagus, and larger fragments could cut the stomach lining and intestines or cause constipation.
 Keep your yard free of stray logs and sticks and play fetch with a toy bone instead.
 Dogs that try to make wood part of their diets are potentially more at risk for these injuries.
 Does your dog eat lots of things that aren’t food?
 Ask your vet if a behavioral disorder called pica is the reason.
 Here are other pet health tips veterinarians want you to follow.